 Vascular access refers to the delivery of fluids and medication through the bloodstream.
-When vascular access is required for longer periods of time, it may become problematic to continue placing new IV’s.
-Central lines — thin tubes inserted into veins for repeated vascular access — are then used.
-There are many types of central lines, but one that is commonly used is the PICC (peripherally inserted central catheter).
+When vascular access is required for longer periods of time, it may become problematic to continue placing new IVs.
+Central lines – thin tubes inserted into veins for repeated vascular access – are then used.
+There are many types of central lines, but one commonly used is the PICC (peripherally inserted central catheter).
 It is important to learn about PICC lines vs. other central lines and what might be best for you.

 A PICC line is a tube that a doctor or a nurse inserts into a vein around the elbow.
 It is long, thin, and hollow and is used when one requires chemotherapy, intravenous medication or fluids for a long period.
 It is also used when one requires frequent blood sampling.

 There are various ways of maintaining a PICC line.
-A dressing that is changed every week helps to hold the PICC line in place, and should be then protected by a PICC line cover.
+A dressing that is changed every week helps to hold the PICC line in place and should be then protected by a PICC Line Cover.
 Also, to reduce the risk of infection, the cap at the end of the line is replaced weekly.
 The line is regularly flushed to prevent it from blocking.
-Moreover, PICC’s can not get wet, or it may cause infections.
+Moreover, PICCs can not get wet, or they may cause infections.
 Patients have to be very careful when they shower.
 When you shower, you must use a shower sleeve that is waterproof, to prevent any water from coming in.

 - The whole process is painless.

 - They can be used for as long as they are needed, even at home.

 - The risk of infection is low.

 - PICC lines ensure that there is a low risk of irritation and blood vessel damage.

 Cons of a PICC line